Glenn Stok

 A Hypothetical Consideration

-Currently, HubPages authors can take entire ownership of The Arena Group (NYSE: AREN) since its market capitalization has dwindled significantly.
+Currently, HubPages authors can take entire ownership of The Arena Group (NYSE: AREN) since its market capitalization has significantly dwindled.

 When Maven acquired HubPages in 2018, I was offered an all-expenses-paid trip to Canada with 25 other authors to attend a conference where they presented their plan for the site.